Average Energy Bills in the UK (2026): What Households Are Really Paying

 What is the average UK energy bill in 2026?

-Under the current Ofgem price cap, the average household energy bill sits at around £1,709 per year.
+Under the current Ofgem price cap (1 April to 30 June 2026), the average household energy bill sits at around £1,641 per year.
+That’s for a typical home paying by Direct Debit.
 This is based on ‘typical’ usage and includes standing charges, so individual bills may be higher or lower depending on consumption and property type.
+The cap is set to rise from 1 July 2026.

 Why do energy bills vary by region?